-Courses taken on a pass/fail basis are not included in GPA calculations, but failures can indicate failure to maintain adequate performance or to make satisfactory progress toward degree and can lead to probation.
-The cumulative 3.0 GPA requirement applies independently to graduate degrees; that is, a new grade point average computation begins after the completion of the first degree.
+Courses taken on a pass/no pass (P/NP) basis are not included in GPA calculations, but not passing can indicate failure to maintain adequate performance or failure to make satisfactory progress toward degree completion.
+This includes thesis research credit hours (8910) and dissertation research credit hours (9910) and can lead to dismissal.

+The cumulative 3.0 GPA requirement applies independently to graduate degrees.
+Which means a new grade point average computation begins after the completion of the first degree.
+If a student is enrolled in two or more degree programs simultaneously, the 3.0 GPA requirement applies to each program.

-The Graduate School recognizes any course completed with a minimum grade of C- for the course to apply toward a degree.
-Programs may have higher expectations if desired, which must be clearly articulated in the graduate program handbook.
+The Graduate School recognizes any course completed with minimum grade of C- for the course to apply toward a degree.
+Programs may have higher expectations if desired, and these must be clearly articulated in the graduate program handbook.
 Students who fail to meet these requirements become ineligible for graduation and remain on academic probation until they earn the requisite 3.0 grade point average or are dismissed.